 - Blogging is one of the most popular forms of content marketing: more than 75% of Fortune 500 companies have a public facing blog on their website.
 (Source: Statista.)

-- Email is currently used by an estimated 4.3 million people in the world today and user numbers are still growing.
-By 2025, it is estimate that there will be around 4.6 billion email users across the globe.
+- Email is currently used by an estimated 4.3 billion people in the world today and user numbers are still growing.
+By 2025, it is estimate that there will be around 4.6 billion email users across the globe sending 376 billion emails per day.
 (Source: Statista.)

 - Email is the third most popular channel for distributing digital marketing content (behind company websites and blogs), with 69% of marketers and brands employing email newsletters in their marketing activities.
 (Source: Content Marketing Institute.)